Doctor Who Confidential: Post-cancellation

 On 20 August 2014, it was announced that a series of 10-minute behind-the-scenes featurettes would accompany the twelve episodes of the eighth series, under the title of Doctor Who Extra.
 These featurettes were made available on the BBC's iPlayer and Red Button services.

+Doctor Who: Unleashed was officially announced in September 2023, and follows every new episode of Doctor Who, starting with the 60th anniversary specials in 30 minute episodes on BBC Three, hosted by Newsbeat presenter Steffan Powell.

 Other shows in Confidential format

 Following the popularity of Doctor Who Confidential, Doctor Who spin-off Torchwood was produced with its own set of backstage documentaries entitled Torchwood Declassified.
-The BBC also broadcast Heroes Unmasked in the same format, narrated by Anthony Head, to complement the NBC series Heroes on BBC Two, and Greek Uncovered, narrated by Fearne Cotton, for the comedy drama Greek when it was shown on BBC Three.
-The BBC Radio 7 broadcasts of Big Finish Doctor Who audio dramas are followed by a 15-minute backstage programme called Beyond the Vortex.
+The BBC also broadcast Heroes Unmasked in the same format, narrated by Anthony Head, to complement the NBC series Heroes on BBC Two, Merlin: Secrets and Magic, narrated by Greg James, to accompany the second series of the BBC One drama Merlin, and Greek Uncovered, narrated by Fearne Cotton, for the comedy drama Greek when it was shown on BBC Three.
+When Big Finish Doctor Who audio dramas were broadcast on BBC Radio 7, they were followed by a 15-minute backstage programme called Beyond the Vortex.